-- 1. Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 2.
-Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
-Replace the filter (Figure 41).
+- 1. Park the machine on a level surface, disengage the blade-control switch, and engage the parking brake. - 2.
+Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position.
+Allow the engine to cool. - 3.
+Replace the filter (Figure 43).